hughperkins/passwordbookmarklet/README.md

 - createpassword.js has two password fields, so you have to enter the password twice.
 If they are different, then it will show an error, and refuse to proceed.

+You can also use standalone.html for occasions where you cant use a bookmarklet, eg a wifi password